Finding Homes for Dogs

 Do a home check.
 Before finalizing the adoption, bring the dog

-to the potential adopter's home so that you can check out their fence,
+to the potential adopter's home so you can check out their fence,

 introduce the dog to other pets and kids, and see for yourself if you like

-the home.
-If someone does not want you to come to their house for a visit, that is
+If someone does not want you to come to their house, that is

 the right home for the dog and will welcome you and the dog to their home